gec/reef/http-bridge/js-service-client/README.markdown

 passwords in plaintext.

 There is an explicit .login() function on the client that we can call to get an AuthToken for that particular user.
 Most users will find it easier to use the 'auto_login' to start logging in as soon as the client is created.
+Downside is we lose the ability to throw a specific error for login failure.

 ```javascript
 var client = $.reefClient({